 Read our full explanation and accounting of our research and testing process to learn more about how we test.

 Forex Risk Disclaimer

-"There is a very high degree of risk involved in trading securities.
+There is a very high degree of risk involved in trading securities.
 With respect to margin-based foreign exchange trading, off-exchange derivatives, and cryptocurrencies, there is considerable exposure to risk, including but not limited to, leverage, creditworthiness, limited regulatory protection and market volatility that may substantially affect the price, or liquidity of a currency or related instrument.
-It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses."
-Learn more.
+It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses.
+Read more on forex trading risks.

 Select one or more of these brokers to compare against OANDA.Show all